Einstein predicted that light from distant stars when seen at the edge of the sun would appear to bend slightly.

 Einstein refined to state energy:

-Now, when a body spins, work is done.
-If you were to hitch up a kite or rig up a sail or a windmill we’d see how unlimited the energy of a large body such as our earth’s spin is.
+Whenever a body spins, work is done.
+If we were to hitch up a kite, rig up a sail or build a windmill we’d see how unlimited an amount of energy a large body such as our earth and its spin can produce.

 Energy in the hot dense core of a star, or a supermassive black hole, as the body spins, might it be focused as with gravitational lensing, and condensed into matter?